 How much cash does the company have?

 To expand on this point, if you’re looking for a safe dividend-paying stock, also look at the company’s retained earnings and free cash flow.
-Suppose a business has a very bad year like after COVID-19 hit, do they have cash on the side to support their operations and ensure dividends continue to get paid?
+For example, suppose a business has a very bad year like after the COVID-19 hit.
+Do they have cash on the side to support their operations and ensure dividends continue to get paid?

 How safe is Verizon’s dividend?

 Verizon has “1 million postpaid and 4 million prepaid phone customers and connects another 25 million data devices, like tablets, via its nationwide network, making it the largest U.S. wireless carrier.
 “And the company is still growing!

 Just this year, “The firm has agreed to acquire Tracfone, a wireless reseller that serves about 20 million prepaid customers in the U.S., from America Movil.”
 And for those of you who don’t know Tracfone;

 “Tracfone Wireless is a mobile virtual network operator (MVNO) that partners with four major cell phone companies: Verizon, AT&T, T-Mobile, and Sprint.
 Although Tracfone doesn’t own any wireless network infrastructure, it has agreements with the Big 4 that allow the company to offer service to its millions of customers.”

 According to Verizon, “making TracFone a part of Verizon will allow Verizon to bring its full 5G experience and other technical advances to TracFone customers more quickly.
 Verizon also plans to make available its fixed wireless broadband home internet solutions to TracFone customers.”